Iodine Stain Removal Tips And Techniques

 Step 4: Wash as usual.

-Hint: Make sure the stain is gone after washing, but before you place in the dryer or you may set the stain.
-If this stain removal technique regarding iodine does not work, proceed to the next step below.
+Hint: Make sure the stain is gone after washing, but before you place in the dryer or you may set it.
+If this technique does not work, proceed to the next step below.

 UPDATE: I tested a stain remover, Stain Rx, which works to remove iodine stains, among others.
 However, as a control for my testing I actually just washed the stain in Tide free and gentle detergent, and the stain came right out, without any other stain remover added.
 It was pretty amazing.
 You can see the picture to the right of the place the stain was, once it had been removed by the detergent alone.